Welcome,

-Center of Excellence in Information
+Center of Excellence in Information Systems, a multidisciplinary research

-the state-wide Centers of Excellence
+laboratory founded in 1986 within the state-wide Centers of Excellence

 program to increase the amount of research being done at state universities

-staff in the areas of astronomy with automated telescopes, advanced control
+students, researchers, postdocs, and support staff in the areas of astronomy

-on the northwest corner of TSU's main campus in Nashville.
+floor of TSU's Research and Sponsored Programs Building on the northwest side of TSU's main campus in Nashville.

 The Automated Astronomy Group conducts a variety of astronomical research